 Weekly Water Watch

-Weekly Water Watch is IEC’s summer newsletter that provides weekly updates on Iowa E. coli and microcystin beach advisories, important water quality news, and water-related events across the state.
+During the summer summer recreation season, our Weekly Water Watch e-newsletter provides updates on E. coli and microcystin beach advisories, important water quality news, and water-related events across the state.

 Learn more about beach monitoring.